Nextiva / Blog / Customer Experience

 To better understand the impact of your omnichannel strategy, track relevant call center metrics and key performance indicators (KPIs).
 These metrics provide valuable insights into what’s working well and where there’s room for improvement in your efforts to deliver a good omnichannel customer experience.

-• Customer Lifetime Value (CLTV): This metric forecasts the total revenue a single customer is expected to generate for your business over the entire relationship with your brand.
+• Customer lifetime value (CLTV): This metric forecasts the total revenue a single customer is expected to generate for your business over the entire relationship with your brand.
 A successful omnichannel approach often leads to a higher CLTV.

-• Customer Acquisition Cost (CAC): CAC represents the average cost of acquiring a new customer.
+• Customer acquisition cost (CAC): CAC represents the average cost of acquiring a new customer.
 Optimizing your omnichannel marketing efforts can lead to a more efficient acquisition process and potentially lower this cost.

-• Customer Retention Rate: This is the percentage of your existing customers who remain loyal to your brand over a specific period.
+• Customer retention rate: This is the percentage of your existing customers who remain loyal to your brand over a specific period.
 A positive omnichannel experience directly contributes to higher customer retention.

 • CSAT: Measuring customer satisfaction levels after interactions on each channel provides a granular view of your omnichannel customer service effectiveness.